Farukhmujeeb19/To-Do-List-App/README.md

 # To-Do-List-App
-A simple to-do list app built with vanilla HTML, CSS, and JavaScript — supports adding, completing, and deleting tasks with persistent local Storage.
+A lightweight task manager built with plain HTML, CSS, and JavaScript.
+No frameworks, no dependencies.
+Add tasks, mark them as complete, remove them individually, or clear all completed tasks at once.
+Data persists in the browser via localStorage so your list survives page refreshes.